companydotcom/vastly/CONTRIBUTING.md

 Vercel.
 In the event it does not, from the root of this repo, run `vercel login` to log into your account if you arent already, run `vercel link` to link the project to the `wave-docs` project, then run `vercel deploy`

+## Publishing Packages

+In order to publish public packages to NPM run `pnpm changeset` then `pnpm changeset version` commit your changes, that's it.
+When your branch is merged into `main` it will be automatically published to NPM.